Buildings of the Ciudad de las Artes y de Las Ciencias of Valencia.

 Bridge of the Azud del Oro

-This futuristic-looking bridge connects the southern ring road with Calle Menorca, and whose 125-meter-high pylon is the highest point in the city.
+This futuristic-looking bridge connects the southern ring road with Calle Menorca, and its 125-meter-high pylon is the highest point in the city.

 Agora